Luxbit/quick-bench/readme.md

 - Benchmarks CPU performance with floating-point operations per second (GFLOPS)
 - Benchmarks GPU performance with floating-point operations per second (TFLOPS)
   - Supports CUDA GPUs and Metal Performance Shaders (MPS) for Apple Silicon
+- Check if device has a battery and returns state of charge

 ## Usage